better-internet/radworks-docs/docs/connecting-to-ethereum/creating-an-org.md

 ## Sharing your org

 After creating an org, you can view and share it with others via the Radicle web client, [app.radicle.network][wc].
-You can either search for it via the search bar on the homepage, or click **View in the browser** on your org page.
+You can either search for it via the search bar on the homepage, or click **View in the browser** from your org page.

 ![View in browser][vib]